19 Things To Do In York That You Need To Try

 6. Step into a Van Gogh painting at the new immersive exhibition

-Credit: Van Gogh: The Immersive Experience York
+Credit: Van Gogh: The Immersive Experience, York

-Step inside and become completely immersed in Gogh’s iconic brush strokes, while taking in the impressive projections that have been taking the city by storm since earlier this month.
+The travelling exhibition has thrilled visitors all over the world, including Naples, Italy, and Brussels, Belgium.
+The awe-inspiring experience allows you to step inside and become completely immersed in Gogh’s iconic brush strokes, while taking in the impressive projections that have been taking the city by storm since earlier this month.
 Get tickets here.

-7. Take a step back in time at Clifford’s Tower – Things to do in York
+7. Take a step back in time at Clifford’s Tower

 Credit: Unsplash

-8. Enjoy a cocktail at one of York’s many bars – Things to do in York
+8. Enjoy a cocktail at one of York’s many bars

 9. Satisfy your sweet tooth whilst you learn about York’s Chocolate Story